 Andrew, Justine and girls would like to let you know a bit about our farm and what we have to offer.
-We run a 280 ha (700 acre) property which is in 3 separate blocks.
+We run a 546 ha (1320 acre) property which is in 3 separate blocks.
 We mostly run sheep and beef cattle.
-Every day is a work day at Slope Point Backpackers on the farm but every day is a fun day.
-Andrew works part time off the farm building fences for other farmers and we have 3 girls
+Every day is a work day at Slope Point Accommodation on the farm but every day is a fun day.

-As you arrive at the backpackers, the most obvious farm animal you will hear is Lollipop and Fornzie, our 2 goats.
+As you arrive at the accommodation, the most obvious farm animal you will hear the sheep .
 As a new vehicle pulls up, they run over to the fence waiting to be fed.
-There is also 2 sheep that always enjoy there sheep nuts.
-You are welcome to fed them anytime - there is a bin at the front door; help yourself.
+You are welcome to fed them anytime - there is a bin at the front door by reception; help yourself.

-We have 4 farm dogs at always enjoy a fuss being made of them when they are out and our resident cat “pus” will be the first to run up and greet you.
+We have 10 farm dogs at always enjoy a fuss being made of them when they are out and our resident cat “pus” will be the first to run up and greet you.
+Harley our wee Jack Russell will probably be the first one to greet you.

 Unfortunately because of health and safety rules we don’t take many out on the farm anymore but with the backpackers base being at the hub of farming life, you get to see what is going on.
 Our shearing shed is directly beside the private rooms so all guests are very welcome to come and look at the shearing in February when it happens and / or come out to the yards to watch or be part of the stock work that we are doing.